Project-OSmOSE/OSEkit/docs/source/jobs.rst

         queue="omp" # Queue in which the job will be submitted )

-    dataset.job_builder = JobBuilder(
+    project.job_builder = JobBuilder(
         config=job_config,
     )

     # Now the dataset has a non-None job_builder attribute,
-    # running an analysis will write a PBS file in the logs directory
+    # running a transform will write a PBS file in the logs directory
     # and submit it to the requested queue.

-    dataset.run_analysis(...) # See the Analysis documentation
+    project.run(...) # See the Transform documentation

 Core API